NoIDXMV6/MiPiSync/README.md

 The script solves one task - exporting local DNS records from Pi-Hole to Mikrotik ROS 7.x

-A huge thank you to https://github.com/netspeedy for the static record synchronization script!
+### A huge thank you to https://github.com/netspeedy for the static record synchronization script!

+## Attention!!!

+__!!!
+Script works only with Pi-Hole 5.x !!!__

 ## Usage